RishabhBanga07/RishabhBanga07/README.md

 ## 🌐 Personal Portfolio Website

-- Designed and developed a fully responsive portfolio
+- Designed and developed a fully responsive portfolio website
 - Modern UI with smooth animations
 - Deployed using Vercel
 - Optimized for performance